pruizf/d25-llm-stdir/README.md

 | 332    |       fr        |        75        |  few-shot   | 0.3<br>stratified<br>shuffled |    mistral-large     |  0.707   |    0.728    | 0.727 |   ip    |
 | 333    |       en        |        75        |  few-shot   | 0.3<br>stratified<br>shuffled |    mistral-large     |  0.707   |    0.744    | 0.741 |   ip    |

-305 once bad batch (res does not match ref), but fixed

-306 same, now fixed

-318 is duplicated with 315

-Note that Mistral client sleeps for one second after each call.

-312 12 random categ replacement

-313 v high but may need to redo shuffled (may be analyzing the context of successive stage directions for clues)

-315 mistral small bad results, >80 random categs cos result does not have categ

-316 also bad, > 30 random categs

-317 37 random categs

-318 bad, 155 random

-325 v bad, > 400 random categs

-325_01 v bad, > 225 random categs